nomillerthenerd/microsoft-365-docs/microsoft-365/security/office-365-security/advanced-delivery-policy-configure.md

 - You need to be assigned permissions before you can do the procedures in this article.
 You have the following options:
   - [Microsoft Defender XDR Unified role based access control (RBAC)](/microsoft-365/security/defender/manage-rbac) (Affects the Defender portal only, not PowerShell): **Authorization and settings/Security settings/Core Security settings (manage)** or **Authorization and settings/Security settings/Core Security settings (read)**.
   - [Email & collaboration permissions in the Microsoft Defender portal](mdo-portal-permissions.md) and [Exchange Online permissions](/exchange/permissions-exo/permissions-exo):
-    - _Create, modify, or remove configured settings in the advanced delivery policy_: Membership in the **Security Administrator** role groups in Email & collaboration RBAC <u>and</u> membership in the **Organization Management** role group in Exchange Online RBAC.
+    - _Create, modify, or remove configured settings in the advanced delivery policy_: Membership in the **Security Administrator** role groups in Email & collaboration RBAC <u>and</u> membership in the **Security Administrator** role group in Exchange Online RBAC.
     - _Read-only access to the advanced delivery policy_: Membership in the **Global Reader** or **Security Reader** role groups in Email & collaboration RBAC.
-      - **View-Only Organization Management** in Exchange Online RBAC.

   - [Microsoft Entra permissions](/microsoft-365/admin/add-users/about-admin-roles): Membership in the **Global Administrator**, **Security Administrator**, **Global Reader**, or **Security Reader** roles gives users the required permissions _and_ permissions for other features in Microsoft 365.

 <a name='use-the-microsoft-365-defender-portal-to-configure-secops-mailboxes-in-the-advanced-delivery-policy'></a>